samuelmideksa/web-scraping-news/README.md

 ## Notice

-posted_news.pkl keeps a track of already sent messages to avoid duplicate news, delete it to restart
+posted_news.txt keeps a track of already sent messages to avoid duplicate news, delete it to restart